-The Departments of Economics and Mathematics offer the interdisciplinary Mathematical Economics program as a platform for systematic concentration in the mathematical approach to economics.
-Economics has progressed in the last several decades by making extensive use of mathematical techniques.
-As a result, students who wish to pursue graduate study in economics, finance, accounting and other disciplines that make an extensive use of economics need a thorough grounding in both economics and mathematics.
-The Mathematical Economics curriculum provides this grounding with a broad selection of courses that cover all important areas of economics and the mathematical tools required for a critical, deep mastery of these areas.
-This program is especially recommended for those students who intend to pursue graduate studies in Economics.
+The interdisciplinary mathematical economics program is a platform for systematic concentration in the mathematical approach to economics.
+This degree is offered in both CLA and the College of Science and Technology-CST.
+The mathematical economics curriculum provides a broad selection of courses that cover all important areas of economics and the mathematical tools required for a critical, deep mastery of these areas.
+This program is especially recommended for those students who intend to pursue graduate studies in economics.

 Economics Major in the Fox School of Business (Fox)